 Others, like me, prefer something somewhere in between.
 I like the edges to be firm.
 But I like the center of my blondies to be soft and a little bit chewy.

 In short, good blondies shouldn’t resemble cake, dough, or cookies.
-They should have the same texture and height as brownies.A good blondies #recipe should have the same texture as brownies. ? #food #sweetsClick To Tweet
+They should have the same texture and height as brownies with the slightly caramel flavor of chocolate chip cookie dough

-I first tried to modify Something Swanky’s Classic Chocolate Chip recipe with white chocolate chips and a peppermint glaze.
-It just seemed so simple and her bars looked delicious.
-But the resulting bar was a doughy square with too strong a peppermint flavor.
+My first attempt was a basic blondie recipe with white chocolate chips and a peppermint glaze.
+It seemed simple enough, but the resulting bars were doughy squares with far too strong a peppermint flavor.

-- The blondies were baked in a ceramic dish instead of a metal pan, or
+- Baking blondies in a ceramic dish instead of a metal pan, or

 - The proportion of brown sugar to flour may be too high.